 You know something is wrong.
 You’ve known for months.
 Maybe longer.
 You’ve analyzed it, journaled about it, talked to friends about it until they stopped asking.
 And yet here you are — still in it.
 Still making excuses.
 Still convincing yourself that tomorrow will be different.

 Intelligent people are exceptionally good at one thing that works against them in toxic relationships — building convincing narratives.
 When something doesn’t make sense, smart people don’t walk away.
 They construct explanations.
 They find reasons.
-They contextualize, rationalize, and reframe until the unbearable becomes bearable.
+They contextualize, rationalize and reframe until the unbearable becomes bearable.

 A less analytical person might feel something is wrong and leave.